miheinr/licence-plate-workshop/docs/step8.md

 We hope you have enjoyed this workshop!

-You have experienced first-hand how **RHODS** can simplify the onboarding of your AI/ML projects, providing an easy to use solution for your data scientists and data engineers.
+You have experienced first-hand how **Red Hat OpenShift Data Science** can simplify the onboarding of your AI/ML projects, providing an easy to use solution for your data scientists and data engineers.

-To learn more about **RHODS**, got to ...
+To learn more about **Red Hat OpenShift Data Science**, got to ...